The Waterboys: 2014–present: Modern Blues, soul, funk and beats

-The band's fourteenth studio album Good Luck, Seeker was released on 21 August 2020.
+The band's fourteenth studio album Good Luck, Seeker was released on 21 August 2020, continuing the band's contemporary American roots explorations while also re-engaging with some of their Irish folk interests and with the spoken word.
 The first song to be previewed from the album was "My Wanderings in the Weary Land" on 5 June.
 The single "The Soul Singer" was released on 15 July.

-The Waterboys' fifteenth studio album, All Souls Hill, was released by Cooking Vinyl on 6 May 2022.
+The band's former drummer, Noel Bridgeman, died on 23 March 2021 aged seventy-four.
+On 3 December 2021, the Waterboys released another box set, The Magnificent Seven, containing archive live, studio and session recordings of the 1989–1990 Room to Roam band featuring Scott, Wickham, Bridgeman, Anthony Thistlethwaite, Trevor Hutchinson, Sharon Shannon and Colin Blakey.

+Wickham was absent from the band's fifteenth studio album, All Souls Hill, which was initiated during the Covid lockdown period of 2020, and featured extensive collaborations between Scott (in his home studio) and a new collaborator – composer/producer/frequent Paul Weller collaborator Simon Dine.
+While still utilising the hip-hop/electric roots music approach of the previous three Waterboys albums, it also went deeper into the Irish folk and poetry aspects of the band's late '80s/early '90s phase.
+It was released by Cooking Vinyl on 6 May 2022.

+The Waterboys announced Steve Wickham's second formal departure from the band on 14 February 2022.
+Having realised that he was now more connected with the band's "legacy" music rather than the creation of its new material, Wickham opted to step down from regular involvement to focus on his own music and other projects.
+Both Wickham and other band members stated that he would remain "part of the Waterboys family" and return for other Waterboys projects in the future.
+Another longstanding Waterboys family member, Anthony Thistlethwaite, briefly rejoined the band for festival dates in July and August 2022.

+In April, 2025, the Waterboys released an LP titled Life, Death and Dennis Hopper, a concept album about the late actor.
+They followed with a tour later that year.

 Music

 The Waterboys' lyrics and arrangements reflect Scott's current interests and influences, the latter including the musical sensibilities of other members.
 Wickham in particular had a tremendous impact on the band's sound after joining the group.
 In terms of arrangement and instrumentation, rock and roll and Celtic folk music have played the largest roles in the band's sound.
-Literature and spirituality have played an important role in Scott's lyrics Other contributing factors include women and love, punk music's DIY ethic, the British poetic tradition, and Scott's experiences at Findhorn, where he has lived for some years.
+Literature and spirituality have played an important role in Scott's lyrics.
+Other contributing factors include women and love, punk music's DIY ethic, the British poetic tradition, and Scott's experiences at Findhorn, where he lived for some years.